brave-chat/brave-chat/README.md

 ## Running locally with Compose v2

-Navigate to the server repository and follow the instructions listed in that section to run both the client and the server in docker containers.
+Navigate to [the server repository](https://github.com/brave-chat/brave-chat-server) and follow the instructions listed in [this section](https://github.com/brave-chat/brave-chat-server#running-locally-with-compose-v2) to run both the client and the server in docker containers.

 ## Deployment